TheHannuAWS/AWS-Immersion-Day/Lab1/README.md

 ### AWS Region
 * Only use Oregon 'us-west-2' AWS Region.
 (See console screenshot below)
-* As of today (28 March 2022) EKS cluster is created with Kubernetes 1.21.
+* EKS cluster is created with Kubernetes 1.21 version

 ## 1. Please download/extract CFN templates and lambda_function.zip for this lab accessible locally if not already done
 > **_NOTE:_** See additional instructions on Lab GitHub [Front Page](/README.md#download-this-github-as-zip-to-your-local-workstation)